 Students who choose not to report their social security numbers will not be able to apply for financial aid or be sent 1098T tax forms.
-This is primarily due to the DOE requiring social security numbers on financial aid applications and the IRS requiring social security numbers on the 1098T form.
+This is primarily due to the Department of Education (DOE) requiring social security numbers on financial aid applications and the IRS requiring social security numbers on the 1098T form.